spatie/myray.app/docs/php/javascript/getting-started.md

 ---
+title: Using Ray with Javascript
-title: Installation
+menuTitle: Installation
 weight: 1
 ---
-# Using Ray with Javascript

 You can send information from JavaScript to Ray via this third party package: